zrythm/zrythm/doc/dev/windows-build.md

 ### ASIO

-Because of copyright issues, you cannot distribut a build of ASIO.
+Because of licensing issues, you cannot distribute a build of ASIO.
 However, you can build one for yourself.

 ## Building rtaudio with ASIO support